2019 Premier League Darts: Format

 The top four players in the league table contest the two knockout semi-finals with 1st playing 4th and 2nd playing 3rd.
 The semi-finals are first to 10 legs (best of 19).
 The two winning semi-finalists meet in the final which is first to 11 legs (best of 21).

 Venues

 Players

 The players in this year's tournament were announced following the 2019 PDC World Darts Championship final on 1 January, with the top four of the PDC Order of Merit joined by six Wildcards.

 Gary Anderson, who qualified as fourth on the Order of Merit, withdrew on 4 February, three days prior to the tournament beginning, with a back injury.

-Nine invited players were chosen to appear on each of the nine Phase 1 nights in the slots which were available as a result of the withdrawal of Gary Anderson due to extended treatment for a back injury.
+Nine invited players were chosen to appear on each of the nine Phase 1 nights in the slots which were available as a result of Anderson's withdrawal.
 The nine main players could earn league points if they won or drew against the invited players.
 The invited players would not earn any points in the competition.